trishume/trishume.github.com/_posts/2019-07-24-two-performance-aesthetics.md

 ## Never Miss a Frame

 In game development the most important performance criteria is that your game doesn't miss frame deadlines.
 You have a target frame rate and if you miss the deadline for the screen to draw a new frame your users will notice the jank.
 This leads to focusing on the worst case scenario and often having fixed maximum limits for various quantities.
-This property can also be important in areas other than game development, like other graphical applications, safety-critical systems and many embedded systems.
+This property can also be important in areas other than game development, like other graphical applications, [real-time audio](http://www.rossbencina.com/code/real-time-audio-programming-101-time-waits-for-nothing), safety-critical systems and many embedded systems.
 A similar dynamic occurs in distributed systems where one server needs to query 100 others and combine the results, you'll wait for the slowest of the 100 every time so speeding up some of them doesn't make the query faster, and queries occasionally taking longer (e.g because of garbage collection) will impact almost every request!

 A consequence of deadlines is that it's not worth saving time unless you can save it in all cases.
 Things like caching often don't help because if the item isn't in the cache then you'll miss your deadline.
 The easiest way to achieve this is to just do all the work every single frame and don't keep anything between frames except for persistent state.